Chaska, Minnesota: Demographics

 Throughout the first half of the 20th century, Chaska's population averaged about 2,000 and the nature of the city remained unchanged.
 The city retained its small-town image until the 1950s when the transition to a metropolitan community began.
 The expansion of the seven-county metropolitan area reached Chaska in the 1960s.
 With that expansion came the introduction of the Jonathan New Town design concept in 1966.
 The Jonathan "new town" development within Chaska brought new land, new jobs and new people to the community.

 This period of transition and expansion continues today.
 Dozens of modern industries have located to Chaska and continue to do so; residential construction adds 300 to 400 new homes per year; commercial business continues to expand offering a variety of retail and service opportunities to its residents; redevelopment of commercial areas in the downtown began in the 1980s and still continues.
 Although the community has seen much growth, development regulations and sound planning have ensured Chaska's small sense of community and the preservation of its rich heritage.

 In early 2005, the city of Chaska annexed the remaining portion of Chaska Township.
 Current plans for the area include a 600 acre residential "smart growth"-styled development.

 A new spike in the population occurred after the construction of the Highway 212 freeway passing through the heart of Chaska, serving as a fast, direct, link to the heart of the Twin Cities.
 This freeway includes a bus rapid transit route serving Chaska with fast, efficient mass transit, along with convenient access to the Light Rail system which connects the southwest suburbs to the Twin Cities of Minneapolis and St Paul.

 As of 2000, the median income for a household in the city was $60,325, and the median income for a family was $69,612.
 Males had a median income of $45,401 versus $32,312 for females.
 The per capita income for the city was $25,368.
 About 3.4% of families and 4.7% of the population were below the poverty line, including 5.9% of those under age 18 and 6.4% of those age 65 or over.

+2020 census

+As of the census of 2020, there were 27,810 people, 10,336 households.